IBM-Cloud/ansible-collection-ibm/docs/ibm_is_instances_info.rst

     Instance resource group

-  dedicated_host_name (False, str, None)
-    Name of the dedicated host to filter the instances attached to it

   dedicated_host (False, str, None)
     ID of the dedicated host to filter the instances attached to it

+  placement_group_name (False, str, None)
+    Name of the placement group to filter the instances attached to it

+  placement_group (False, str, None)
+    ID of the placement group to filter the instances attached to it

   instance_group_name (False, str, None)